Genartists/Banking-System/README.md

 # Banking System Backend Application

-## Overview
-Hi, this is a **Java-based backend banking system** that allows users to create and manage bank accounts, perform transactions, and login operations for security.
+Hi, this is my small project **Java-based backend banking system** that allows users to create and manage bank accounts, perform transactions, and login operations for security.

 ## Features
 - **User Authentication** – Secure login system to access accounts.